arsindelve/ZorkAI/README.md

 - Fly away to Canada.
 - Tell me how nuclear fission works

-In every case, the AI never breaks character as your exasperated fantasy game narrator, sarcastically guiding you through your adventure in the Great Underground Empire.
+In every case, the AI never breaks character as your exasperated fantasy or science fiction game narrator, sarcastically guiding you through your adventure in the Great Underground Empire.

 ### How does it work?